Weekly Digital Bulletin

 If you have a little one here, we want you to know we are unbothered by noise and activity and a child being a child.
 There is an area toward the back where they can play if you’d like.
 If you need a quiet place for whatever reason, including diaper changes, the last room on the right is set aside for your use.

-Today’s main text is from the Book of Exodus, Chapter 14.
+Today’s main text is from the Gospel of John.

 Children’s Church and Nursery Volunteers